GeneralPancakeMSTR/web-experiments/README.md

 ## Problem (mostly solved)
 Once the application is running (from the command `npm restart`, preceded by `npm install` if just cloning this repository), it should be possible to navigate to `127.0.0.1:3000`, at which point (i.e. when the page loads):
-- The SocketIO client running `+page.svelte` should connect to the SocketIO server running in `server.js` (which it seems to, as you can see the Socket's id printed out to the server's console).
+- The SocketIO client running in `+page.svelte` should connect to the SocketIO server running in `server.js` (which it seems to, as you can see the Socket's id printed out to the server's console).
 - The SocketIO client should receive a message ("Hello from Server") from the server (which it does, as you can see from the browser console).
 - **The SocketIO client should send a message ("Hello from client") to the server, which the server should print out to the console, which it does not.**
   - Okay so it turns out if you add the "ClientToServer" handler to the socket when it connects, i.e. inside the `io.on('connection'...` block, things work as expected.